pawcoding/pawcoding/README.md

 - **Web Development Enthusiast:**
   My main focus is on Angular, but I love experimenting with all things related to web technologies.
 - **Open Source Projects:**
-  I started to a variety of small open-source projects.
+  I started to a variety of small open-source projects:
-  My biggest project is [Rainbow Palette](https://github.com/pawcoding/rainbow-palette), along with many others you can explore here on GitHub.
+  [Rainbow Palette](https://github.com/pawcoding/rainbow-palette) is a small web-app that helps you generate color palettes for use with Tailwind.
+  [astro-loader-pocketbase](https://github.com/pawcoding/astro-loader-pocketbase) is a library that connects your PocketBase via Astros Content Layer APIs so you can use data from PocketBase in a type-safe way.
+  [astro-integration-pocketbase](https://github.com/pawcoding/astro-integration-pocketbase) extends the loader above, bringing additional developer tools to work with Astro and PocketBase, like realtime reload of data.
+  [CardStore](https://github.com/pawcoding/card-store) is an Android app, to manage all your loyalty cards digitally.
 - **Blogging:**
   Over at [blog.pawcode.de](https://blog.pawcode.de/?mtm_compaign=GitHub&mtm_kwd=Profile&mtm_source=GitHub), I share my experiences, code experiments, and thoughts on web development.